zaurrasulov/Music-Download-Bot/README.md

 # Music Download Bot
 Undoubtedly, there are various of bots in Telegram nowadays.
-This bot is about the downloading the videos as mp3 from YouTube.
+This bot downloads videos from YouTube as mp3 file.
+The bot will be improved in the future.